NicolasC16/Digital-Lyric-Display-Companion/README.md

 # 🧠 How It Works

-SpinSync uses a combination of embedded firmware and Python automation tools to prepare and display album data.
+This project uses a combination of embedded firmware and Python automation tools to prepare and display album data.

 ### 1. Album Catalog Generation